-This section takes the questions we have as someone living with BPD and their loved one, and tries to find answers in science, medicine and therapeutic approaches.
-We’re not experts — just curious and searching for evidence that connects with real life.
+This section takes the questions I have as someone who cares for a person with BPD and tries to find answers in science, medicine and therapeutic approaches.
+I’m not an expert — just curious and searching for evidence that connects with real life.

 Your loved one is the one with BPD — so why do you feel so dreadful?
 The answer might be in your body, not your mind.